Do you guys know Russ Crandall? If not you should. He is a genius. Pure genius. Not only is he the voice behind The Domestic Man

 Is your mouth watering just thinking of some of those dishes?
 I hope so!
 Since we all know that most of the restaurant foods we love are filled with unhealthy ingredients, chemicals and additives Russ wanted you to be able to still enjoy those amazing flavours, but to do so using real, nourishing ingredients.
 Just because you are eating healthy doesn’t mean you have to give up your favourite foods!
 Not any more anyways.
 Paleo Take Out has made that possible.

-Paleo Takeout, simply click here.
+If you are interested in learning more, or in getting your own copy of Paleo Takeout, simply click here.
 I know there are a lot of paleo cookbooks out there, but if you are really looking to re-create some of your old favourite dishes, there aren’t any other books out there that do that (trust me I have a whole cupboard full of paleo cookbooks).
 And don’t forget to check out the recipe for the Burrito Bowl Date Night which you will find below.

 Until next time, happy eating everyone!